-Dedicated to her father’s memory AND the pursuit of the “American Dream”, Elisa Bartone’s 1994 Caldecott Honor Book provides a favorite theme of mine for the picture book – showing a window back into the immigrant American experience, in all its variations, which slips further and further from our own view, and certainly, if not for books, such as Ms. Bartone’s, from the sight line of our children.
+Dedicated to her father’s memory AND the pursuit of the “American Dream”, Elisa Bartone’s Caldecott Honor Book provides a favorite theme of mine for the picture book – showing a window back into the immigrant American experience in all its variations which slips further and further from our own view and certainly, if not for books such as Ms. Bartone’s, from the sight line of our children.
 As someone once said to me, “We stand on the shoulders of those who came before us.”
-It is because of their dreams, their vision and their bravery that we, in 2017, enjoy the lives we do.
+It is because of their dreams, their vision and their bravery that we, in 2011, enjoy the lives we do.
 In many cases initially, theirs were stories of poverty, deprivation and struggle, but for the most part, bound firmly with the bonds of family love.
-In essence, they fell or rose together… with our children as living legacies of these stories, so they need be told to have a continuing reality for our children.
+In essence, they fell or rose together with our children as living legacies of these stories, so they need be told to have a continuing reality for our children.

-Beautifully told as a piece of historical fiction for young readers, and illustrated richly with paintings of color, depth and detail, and a singular atmosphere, by Ted Lewin, Ms. Bartone’s book relates the story of young Peppe who probably has thousands of brothers in tone and telling among many ethnic groups having the common experience of leaving the comfort and known quantity of a homeland to seek a better life for their families in America.
+Beautifully told and illustrated richly with paintings of color, depth and detail, Ms. Bartone’s book relates the story of young Peppe who probably has thousands of brothers in tone and telling among many ethnic groups having the common experience of leaving the comfort and known quantity of a homeland to seek a better life for their families in America.

-Residing in a tenement building painted with wonderful detail on the Mulberry Street of the New York City of the early 1900’s, Peppe’s father, an immigrant from Naples, Italy, is ill and unable to work.
+Residing in a tenement building painted with wonderful detail on the Mulberry Street of the New York City of the early 1900’s, Peppe’s father, an immigrant from Naples, Italy is ill and unable to work.
 The young Peppe has big shoes to fill as the breadwinner of seven sisters and two parents!
-Peppe’s multiple inquiries for a position among the various shopkeepers are fruitless and he is desperate.
-Finally, his tenacity is rewarded when he is offered a temporary job to aid his friend, Domenico.
-It is that of a lamplighter!
+Peppe multiple inquiries for a position among the various shopkeepers are fruitless and he is desperate.
+Finally, his tenacity is rewarded when he is offered a temporary job to aid his friend, Domenico – that of lamplighter!

 Each evening at twilight Peppe took the long stick